 We all have days when we are tired or just not feeling up to par, and we also have those days when the kids are being extra difficult and trying our patience.

-I found that the best thing to do on those bad days, is take a break.
+I found that the best thing to do on those bad days is to take a break.
 Put the books aside and go outside for a walk, or sit at the table and play a game.

 If the bad days are happening too often, try to determine what the character issues are, then take a few days to work on character.